PacificCommunity/ofp-sam-pimple/introtext/background.md

 ### 7. Effort stability

 This is similar to PI 6 (catch stability).
-It measures the stability of effort relative to the effort in 2012.
+It measures the stability of effort for the fisheries managed through effort limits.
 It is also possible to investigate the variability, as well as the stability.

-As with PI 4 (Relative CPUE), this indicator is only calculated for the purse seines in areas 6, 7 and 8 (excluding the associated purse seines in area 6).
+The indicator ranges between 0 and 1.
+A value of 1 means that the effort does not change over time, i.e. it is constant.
+A value of 0 means that the effort varies relatively strongly over time, compared to the other HCRs.

-### 8. Proximity of SB/SBF=0 to the average SB/SBF=0 in 2012
+### 8. Proximity of SB/SBF=0 to the target SB/SBF=0

-(Note that as the TRP for skipjack is under discussion, this indicator has been updated to reflect how close the SB/SBF=0 is to SB/SBF=0 in the reference year of 2012)

-2012 is taken to be a reference year for SB/SBF=0.
-This indicator measures how close, on average, the SB/SBF=0 was to the mean SB/SBF=0 in 2012 (about 0.425).
+This indicator measures how close, on average, the SB/SBF=0 is to the target SB/SBF=0.
 The higher the value of the indicator, the closer SB/SBF=0 was to this reference value in each year, on average.
 A value of 1 means that the SB/SBF=0 was exactly at the reference value in each year.
 A value of 0 means that the SB/SBF=0 was as far from the reference value as possible in each year.

-Note that this indicator is slightly different to comparing the average value of SB/SBF=0 to the reference value.
+Note that this indicator is different to comparing the average value of SB/SBF=0 to the reference value.
 If the average value of SB/SBF=0 over a range of years is close to the reference value it does not necessarily mean that SB/SBF=0 was close to the reference value during those years.
 For example, if SB/SBF=0 moved between 0.225 and 0.625 each year, the average value would be 0.425 but it would never have been very close to 0.425 in any year.

+### Effort (relative to the reference period)

+This indicator measures the effort of the effort-managed fisheries relative to their reference periods (2001-2004 average for pole and line; 2012 for purse seine).

+This is effectively the same as the average output of the HCR in each time period.

+### SB/SBF=0

+SB/SBF=0 is the ratio of the adult biomass to the adult biomass in the absence of fishing (sometimes known as depletion).
+The value ranges between 0 and 1.
+SB/SBF=0 is a measure of stock status and can be compared to the Limit Reference Point (LRP) of 0.2 and the Target Reference Point (TRP).

+### SB/SBF=0 relative to target

+This indicator measures the SB/SBF=0 relative to the target.
+A value of 1 means that the SB/SBF=0 is at the target value.

 ## Plot Types